 Nonetheless, these dishes are called salads as well.
 And I've often wondered why.

 Now it's up to you if you want to serve this dish as a salad or a dessert.
 It works well as either one.
-Although, I still tend to think of creamy grape salad as a dessert.
+Although, I still tend to think of this creamy grape salad as a dessert.

 AMAZON DISCLOSURE: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 If you click on a link to make a purchase, I may earn a small commission at no extra cost to you.
 Thank you.